-The most prized variety of salmon is the Atlantic salmon, of the genus salmo salar.
-All European salmon are salmo salar, as are all eastern U.S. salmon.
-So, if your smoked salmon is made from salmon that was caught or raised in Scotland, Norway, Ireland or Maine, it’s salmo salar.
+The most prized variety is the Atlantic salmon, of the genus salmo salar.
+All European versions of this fish are salmo salar, as are all eastern U.S. salmon.
+So, if your smoked fish is made from fish that was caught or raised in Scotland, Norway, Ireland or Maine, it’s salmo salar.
 It is highly prized because it is very oily and makes for a lush smoked salmon.

 The other main type is the Pacific salmon, of the genus oncorhynchus, which means “hook-nose.”
 Generally speaking, the Pacific type has less fat than the Atlantic type—which means that smoked salmon made from the western swimmers is usually less velvety and transcendent than the eastern-based smoked salmon.

 However, there are five different species within this hook-nosed genus, and some species are more desirable than others.
-Leading the quality list is Chinook salmon (also known as King, or Tyee), which has the most fat of all Pacific salmons, and makes the most luscious western smoked salmon.
+Leading the quality list is Chinook (also known as King, or Tyee), which has the most fat of all Pacific varieties of the fish, and makes the most luscious western smoked salmon.

 It is VERY important that you tell your fishmonger that you are planning to make cold-smoked salmon when you purchase your fish.
 You aren’t heating this fish, which means if it has parasites they will not be killed by the heat of normal cooking.

 The FDA says you can kill parasites by freezing to -4°F for seven days, but no home freezer can reach that temperature.
 Sashimi-grade salmon has gone through this process already and is the ONLY choice for making cold-smoked salmon!

 You can customize this recipe to your personal taste by choosing the type(s) of wood you smoke over – excellent details may be found here.